coronainfonepal/coronainfonepal.github.io/README.md

 # Roadmap

+* [ ] Include success stories of donation effort like relief work etc
 * [ ] Add other government related useful resources
 * [ ] Write step by step tutorial for easy onboarding to project
 * [ ] Add other categories of information and videos